amr1ta/simplesite_project/README.md

 6. assert the filter test criteria is available in any of the tuple values irrespective of case sensitivity

-**Scenario 3**: Verifying if a string does not match values in the NAME and COMPLEXITY columns, all  rows are filtered out
+**Scenario 3**: Verify if a string does not match values in the NAME and COMPLEXITY columns, all  rows are filtered out

 Steps:
 1. load url
 2. Insert string passed as parameters in "Filter data" text box
 3. store NAME column details
 4. assert that no rows are returned for non existing criterias

+**Scenario 4**: Verify combination of sorting first followed by filtering, the filtered columns should still be sorted

+Steps:
+1. load url
+2. Sort table by Impact score column
+3. Enter filter text (e.g "high") in the "Filter data" text box
+4. assert that "AVERAGE IMPACT SCORE" column is sorted and COMPLEXITY column contains only filter text.

+**Scenario 5**: Verify combination of filtering first followed by sorting, the filtered columns should still be sorted

+Steps:
+1. load url
+2. Enter filter text (e.g "ack") in the "Filter data" text box
+3. Sort table by Number of cases score column
+4. assert that "NUMBER OF CASES" column is sorted and NAME column contains only filter text.

 ## Test Environment